reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 Normally the client sends the request directly to the server.
 In this case, the client has to know the API of the server.

-## Why do we need the Response-Request pattern.
+## Why do we need the Response-Request pattern?
 A software enterprise system often consists of many components.
 These components communicate with each other.
 Sometimes it is enough just to fire the event.
 But some components need to get the response to the request.
 When we use direct synchronous communication, the client has to know the